antoniafeistel/BigData/README.md

 mit Code Beispielen

 ## Scalability Analysis

-The scenarios are based on the fraud creation of the the Sparkov_Data_Generation/datagen.py script.
-In streaming scenario, the script creates multiple batches within an endless loop.
+The scenarios are based on the fraud creation of the the [Sparkov_Data_Generation/datagen.py](https://github.com/antoniafeistel/BigData/blob/main/Sparkov_Data_Generation/datagen.py) script.
+In streaming scenario, the script creates multiple batches within an endless loop with one core assigned.

 Basic Details about the amount of data that is created:
 - 100 Customers